shawngraham/cdh2020/content/en/week/1/help.md

 ### Asking good questions

-StackOverflow [does have good advice on asking good questions](https://stackoverflow.com/help/how-to-ask) and that's key.
+StackOverflow [does have good advice on asking good questions](https://stackoverflow.com/help/how-to-ask).
 I will excerpt some of their advice:

 > Write a title that summarizes the specific problem...
 If you're having trouble summarizing the problem, write the title last - sometimes writing the rest of the question first can make it easier to describe the problem.

 > Introduce the problem before you post any code [or a screenshot or a video clip]...start by expanding on the summary you put in the title.
 Explain how you encountered the problem you're trying to solve, and any difficulties that have prevented you from solving it yourself.

 > Help others reproduce the problem [SG: post the code, post a screenshot, post a video clip walk through]

+Please do this.

 Every term, I receive dozens of emails with the subject line 'help' and the message body 'i tried it and it doesn't work'.
 Sometimes, the message will also say 'i worked on it for 3 hrs and it doesn't work'.